This utility imports metadata (object definitions) or data or both for one or more databases from one or more files.

 The engine to use for all tables created on the destination MySQL server.

 Input does not contain column headers.
-This option only applies to the csv and tab output types.
+This option only applies to the csv and tab file formats.

 Turn off all messages for quiet execution.